 The Centers for Medicare & Medicaid Services require blood lead tests for all children with Medicaid coverage at ages 12 months and 24 months.
 In addition, any child between ages 24 and 72 months with no record of a previous blood lead test must receive one.

 In Washington State, healthcare providers should assess all children for risk of lead poisoning at 12 and 24 months of age.
-The Department of Health recommends performing a blood lead test on children with certain risk factors.

 Healthcare providers should consider testing additional children per clinical judgment, such as:

 - Children whose parents have concerns or request testing (including older children that have risk of exposure).

 - Siblings of children with elevated blood lead levels.

 - Children living within a kilometer of an airport or lead emitting industry, or on former orchard land.

 - Children with neurodevelopmental disabilities or conditions such as autism, ADHD, and learning delays.